Dyspraxia vs. apraxia of speech

 Helping a child with dyspraxia

 Because of the difficulty children with dyspraxia experience when writing by hand, taking notes in class can be particularly problematic.
-That’s why it may be advantageous for teachers to pair kids up with a note-taking buddy.
-Providing plenty of folders and an agenda can help with organization and planning.
+That’s why it may be advantageous for teachers to pair kids up with a note-taking buddy or provide access to class notes in advance.
+Offering tools like folders and planners can additionally support executive functioning skills such as planning and time management.

-Learn more about helping students with dyspraxia in the classroom.
+Learn more about supporting students with dyspraxia in the classroom.

 Helping a child with speech therapy